Welcome to Clarke Florida

 We’re here to help you make an informed decision about your child’s education and communication.

 You’ve researched our programs and services, and read about children and families who have found success at Clarke.
 You think Clarke could be the right place for your child.
 What happens next?
-Contact the school to learn more about our programs and to arrange for a visit.

 How students are funded